alphagov/datagovuk-tech-docs/README.md

 This will create a `build` subfolder in the application folder which contains the HTML and asset files ready to be published.

+To publish the changes, login to cloud foundry:

+`cf login`

+The select the `data-gov-uk` space.

+To deploy your changes, run:

+`cf push -f manifest.yml`

 [rvm]: https://www.ruby-lang.org/en/documentation/installation/#managers
 [bundler]: http://bundler.io/